 Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Equipment requests (\$5,000 and above) will receive a case-by-case evaluation and will be carefully scrutinized.
-Requests for funds to support construction, renovation, or any other infrastructure needs are not appropriate for this mechanism, nor are requests to support lobbying or to attend out-of-state professional meetings.
+Equipment requests (\$5,000 and above) will receive a case by case evaluation and will be carefully scrutinized.
+Requests for funds to support construction, renovation, or any other infrastructure needs are not appropriate for this mechanism, nor are requests to support lobbying or to attend out-of-

+State professional meetings.
 Grantees may request funds for travel for two project staff to attend CPRIT's annual conference.

 The budget should be proportional to the number of individuals receiving programs and services, and a significant proportion of funds is expected to be used for program delivery as opposed to program development.
-In addition, CPRIT seeks to fill gaps in funding rather than replace existing resources or provide support for projects where funds are readily available from other sources.
+In addition, CPRIT seeks to fill gaps in funding rather than replace existing funding, supplant funds that would normally be expended by the applicant's organization, or make up for funding reductions from other sources.
+CPRIT does not provide support for projects when funds are readily available from other sources.
 Furthermore, CPRIT funds may not be used for any costs under this award that should be billed to any other funding source.